mohomad-nizlan/line-follower-eplucker-robot/README.md

 <h2>🙌 Acknowledgements</h2>

 👥 Team: Syntax Squad
-University of Moratuwa – Department of  Engineering IESL RoboGames 2024 Organizing Committee
+University of Moratuwa – Department of  Computer Science & Engineering<br>
+IESL RoboGames 2024 Organizing Committee<br>
 Webots by Cyberbotics Ltd<br><br>

 <h2>📄 License</h2>

 This project is intended for educational and competition use only.© 2024 Syntax Squad.
 All rights reserved.